 Telegraph Fire Alarm Box News

 This section will list all telegraph fire alarm related news...whether good news, such as a box pulled for a fire, or bad news, such as a box system being removed.
-And now.....the news:
+And now.....the news.
+Unfortunately, I do not get ALL of the good and bad news.
+I do try to post any news as I get it.

 January 7, 2010 - Apparently, the Colonia Fire District in Woodbridge, NJ had removed their telegraph fire alarm box system in 2006.
 I had taken a trip down to Colonia to see about the system in April, 2006 and saw the boxes on the telephone poles.
 I visited the firehouse, but no one was around.
 Emails to the Colonia FD have gone unanswered.
 While visiting their website, I read in the history section that the boxes were removed in 2006 (obviously after my visit).
 So, we can now move the Colonia system from active to retired.
 By the way, the same lame excuses were provided in the decision to remove the system.
 Colonia Fire Department